Charged Higgs Observability via Charged Higgs Pair Production at Future Lepton Collider

-Ignoring the minor errors that may caused due to uncertainties all the measurements of reconstructed charged and neutral Higgs boson invariant masses are in good agreement with their generated masses.
+Ignoring the minor errors, all the measurements for reconstructed charged and neutral Higgs boson invariant masses are in good agreement with their generated masses.
 Analysis code is run for all of assumed scenarios separately and the signal selection efficiencies are calculated for all benchmark points.
 The results shows that all the signals have sufficiently large total signal selection efficiencies.
 The reconstructed mass distributions of charged Higgs bosons and heavy Higgs bosons shows well high peaks.
-So this analysis reveals that this process is favorable to discover the assumed scenarios for charged Higgs boson.
-Signal significance and total signal efficiency have been calculated for integrated luminosity $100 fb^{-1}$ and $500 fb^{-1}$, $1000 fb^{-1}$ and $5000 fb^{-1}$ .
-The reported results prove that the charged Higgs is observable through pair production along with its bosonic decays.
-This study is supposed to provide the experimentalists a good way to examine Higgs bosons beyond SM as well as to check the validity of 2HDM in the considered framework.
+The analysis reveals that this process is favorable to discover the assumed scenarios for charged Higgs boson.
+Signal significance and total signal efficiency have been calculated for integrated luminosities at $100 fb^{-1}$ and $500 fb^{-1}$.
+The results prove that the charged Higgs is observable through pair production along with its bosonic decays.
+This study is supposed to provide the experimentalists a good way to examine the Higgs bosons beyond SM as well as to check the validity of 2HDM model in considered parameter space.